2025 Storm Events in Hialeah

 - Damaged or missing hurricane straps visible in attic

 25% Rule: If damage affects less than 25% of the roof surface and is localized, repair may be sufficient.
-If damage is widespread, roof is over 15 years old, or multiple areas show deterioration, full replacement is typically more cost-effective.
-In HVHZ areas like Hialeah, extensive repairs often trigger full code compliance requirements, making replacement more practical.
+If damage is widespread, roof is over 15 years old, or multiple areas show deterioration, full replacement is typically more practical.
+In HVHZ areas like Hialeah, extensive repairs often trigger full code compliance requirements, making replacement the better long-term choice.

 Hialeah at a Glance